 Sharon Wooten has served as a board member since Forward Paths inception; she see's the need in our community and feels Forward Paths is helping to change the lives in our at risk young adults.
 "The most rewarding feeling is to see these kids accomplish milestones and reach their goals," says Sharon.
-Sharon and her husband Richard love traveling and spending time with their four adult children.
+Sharon and her husband Richard love traveling and spending time with their four adult children, and beautiful grand daughter.
 She loves reading, the beach and coming home to be greeted by their three dogs.
 As a realtor with ERA Grizzard she loves working with people and helping them with their real estate needs.
 Sharon is a graduate of the University of a Florida with a degree in Psychology.
-She has worked as a physician’s assistant, managed a medical practice, taught high school and has been a realtor for the past 13 years.
+She has worked as a physician's assistant, managed a medical practice, taught high school and has been a realtor for the past 15 years.

 Sara is dedicated to helping young adults become the best versions of themselves.
 She has been mentoring teenagers since the beginning of her undergraduate career at the University of Florida.
 She received her Bachelor's degree in Advertising with a minor in Leadership, and later received her Master's Degree in Nonprofit Management from University of Central Florida.
 She has worked in full-time youth ministry, taught in the public school system, has run a high school mentoring program, and worked seasonally with Partnership for Strong Families to ensure every local foster kid had an unforgettable Christmas.
-She currently works at Lake-Sumter State College helping manage their baccalaureate and workforce programs and teaches the Nonprofit Managers class.
+She currently works at Palm Beach State College helping manage their baccalaureate and workforce programs and teaches the Nonprofit Managers class.
 In her free time, she loves to travel, try new foods, work out, attempt DIY home projects, read and spend quality time with her family and friends.

 Larry is a Financial Representative with Thrivent Financial which was named in 2016, for the fifth year in a row, as one the "World's Most Ethical Companies".
 He graduated from Tulane University in New Orleans, LA and is married to Dr. Linda Dolan.
 They have one daughter.
 He is active in our community and recently served as President of the Leesburg Sunset Rotary Club.
 He has participated in or led 38 Thrivent Action Teams, which have supported philanthropies such as The Genesis Center and Habitat for Humanity.